AngelCMHxD/easy-legendary/README.md

 1. Download the latest .exe available in [releases](https://github.com/angelcmhxd/easy-legendary/releases/latest)
 2. Open it as administrator and that's it!
 Enjoy!

 #### Complex way (Compiling it by yourself)

 Note: You also need [node](https://nodejs.org/) to install the tool this way.

 1. Clone this repository.
 2. Open cmd and cd to the folder where you cloned it.
 3. Run `npm install`
 4. Here you could just do `node .` or `npm run start` and the program will run just fine, or you could compile it to an exe.
 If you want to compile it to an exe, follow the steps 5 and 6.
-5. Run `npm run build` and wait ()
+5. Run `npm run build` and wait (Ignore any warnings of dynamic requires)
 6. The resulting .exe should be on /path/to/clone/dist/easy-legendary.exe, you just need to open it as administrator and enjoy!

 ## Known Bugs

-- Sometimes selecting a game that has a special character in the name that are represented by a "�" (like Rocket League) will not work properly.
-Couldn't fix this, need some help.
+No known bugs at the moment.
+If you find one, please report it on [GitHub's Issues](https://github.com/angelcmhxd/easy-legendary/issues)